amikael/HELFI/README.md

 This corpus is under several licenses that cover its copyrighted parts.
 You must give appropriate credit, provide links to the licenses, and indicate if changes were made.

-## How to cite or attribute thecross-lingual morpheme alignment
+## How to cite or attribute the cross-lingual morpheme alignment

 The HELFI corpus, especially its alignment database, can be cited through this reference: